paystand/paystand-woocommerce/woocommerce-paystand/readme.txt

 1. Upload woocommerce-paystand to the `/wp-content/plugins` folder in your WooCommerce WordPress site.
 2. Activate the plugin through the 'Plugins' menu on the WordPress admin page.
-3. Under WooCommerce > Settings > Checkout > PayStand, click the Enable PayStand checkbox and add your Org ID and Public API Key.
+3. Under WooCommerce > Settings > Checkout > PayStand, click the Enable PayStand checkbox and add your Paystand Credentials.
 Be sure to click the Save Settings button at the bottom of the page.
-Your Org ID and Public API Key can be found in your PayStand dashboard under Settings > API.
-You do not need to use your Secret Key for this plugin.
+Your Credentails  can be found in your PayStand dashboard under Integrations > API Configuration Values.
 4. Copy the Webhook Url from the WooCommerce settings page and go to your [PayStand dashboard](https://www.paystand.com/login) and enter it under Settings > Checkout Features > Webhook Url.
 5. Go shopping on your WooCommerce site and pay with PayStand!